-Counsellor criticised for suggesting boy uses scissors to stab his mum
+Counsellor criticised for exchange with boy, 8, who threatened to stab mum

 The 8-year-old boy was seeing the counsellor to help with bullying at school and behaviour towards his brother when he said he wanted to stab his mum, according to a Health and Disability Commissioner's decision.

-The counsellor, who was seeing the boy for the second time, then asked him what he would used and made a suggestion about using some nearby scissors.
+The counsellor, who was seeing the boy for the second time, then asked him what he would use and made a suggestion about using some nearby scissors.

 The boy then went to grab the scissors at about the same time as the counsellor who got to them first.